actix/examples/README.md

 A curated list of examples related to actix.

 ## from community
+* [binserve](https://github.com/mufeedvh/binserve) : A fast, secure, and easy to set up static web server written on top of actix-web with routing, templating, and various other features.
 * [Roseline](https://github.com/DoumanAsh/roseline.rs) : A personal web site and discord & IRC bot to access simple SQLite database.
 Demonstrates usage of various actix and actix-web concepts.
 * [Actix Auth Server](https://hgill.io/posts/auth-microservice-rust-actix-web-diesel-complete-tutorial-part-1/) : Auth web micro-service with rust using actix-web - complete tutorial.
 See code in [examples/simple-auth-server](https://github.com/actix/examples/tree/master/simple-auth-server)
 * [Actix Casbin](https://github.com/casbin-rs/actix-casbin) : An authorization library that supports access control models like ACL, RBAC, ABAC in Rust.